 We do have to remind you that our technology can only give you a screening or pre-assessment.
 It is not an official diagnosis, so you must take further steps to get one.

 Screening or a pre-assessment is fantastic for seeing if you or your child has dyslexia.
 The results from these tests can be helpful in the next steps.
+However, often the cost involved is higher than a general screening.

 What you should do next is book an appointment with an educational psychologist.
 They are a licensed physician who can carry out a formal assessment.
 From those results, they can then give you an official diagnosis of dyslexia.